cits3007/cits3007.github.io/assets/labs/lab05-solutions.md

 :::

-It can be helpful to get an overall picture of how memory is laid out in the vulnerable program -- here's one way of doing it.
+It can be helpful to get an overall picture of how memory is laid out in the vulnerable program -- we outline two ways of doing it.

 While you have the `stack-L1-dbg` program stopped at a breakpoint in GDB, open another terminal session and `ssh` into the VM so you can